 This next set of filters also outputs unstructured data, but it also performs a reduction on the dimension of the data (for example 3D to 2D), which results in a much smaller output.
 Thus, these filters are usually safe to use with unstructured data and require only mild caution with structured data.

 - Cell Centers

-- o Contour 🦠
+- Contour 🕥

+- Extract CTH Fragments

 - Extract CTH Parts

 - Extract Surface

-- Feature Edges